raspberrypilearning/count-the-creatures/en/step_4.md

 --- task ---

-Add the new `broadcast`{:class="block3events"} block into your script, so it occurs when the camera sees the colour red:
+Add the new `broadcast`{:class="block3events"} block into your script, so that it occurs when the camera sees the colour red:

 ![image of target sprite](images/target-sprite.png)